 Green tea contains a small percentage of caffeine and L-theanine.
 Caffeine is a stimulant that improves the function of the brain.
 Green tea has the ability to check Alzheimer’s and Parkinson’s disease.
-The bio-chemicals in the green tea can protect the neurons.
+The bio-chemicals in green tea can protect the neurons.
 The L-theanine reduces the formation of free radicals, thereby protecting the cells from damage, thus slowing down the aging process.
 L-theanine also increases the activities of the inhibitory neurotransmitters GABA, which has anti-anxiety effects.
 In short green tea helps to improve mental function.

-Green tea contains flavanoids, which are a group of polychemicals responsible for anti-oxidative and anti-carcinogenic properties.
+Green tea contains flavonoids, which are a group of polychemicals responsible for anti-oxidative and anti-carcinogenic properties.
 That is why green tea is effective against cancer.
 It kills cancer cells without damaging the tissue around them.
 It can also limit the ill effects of smoking.
 Studies have proved that green tea can reduce the possibility of esophageal cancer up to 60%.

 Green tea can stop abnormal blood clotting tendency.
-It can also lower the level of bad cholesterol and at the same time can improve the ratio between the good and bad cholesterol.
+It can also lower the level of bad cholesterol and at the same time can improve the ratio between good and bad cholesterol.
 This maintains the health of the heart.

 Green tea is said to have the capacity to reduce body weight.
-Even if it does not have a drastic effect on the weight loss, it definitely can act as a complement to a good diet and regular working out.
-As green tea can increase the metabolism, it burns out more calories when combined with the effect of caffeine.
+Even if it does not have a drastic effect on weight loss, it definitely can act as a complement to a good diet and regular working out.
+As green tea can increase metabolism, it burns out more calories when combined with the effect of caffeine.

 Green tea destroys bacteria.
 So it can stop tooth decay.
 It also prevents food poisoning by killing the bacteria responsible for it.
 It kills the bacteria that form dental plaque and improves dental health.

 Green tea is good for type II diabetes.
-This is a condition whereby the blood sugar increases dangerously.
+This is a condition whereby blood sugar increases dangerously.
 Green tea can increase insulin sensitivity, reducing blood sugar.

 Caffeine in green tea vs Caffeine in coffee

 Caffeine in green tea is less than that of coffee.
 But Matcha green tea has higher caffeine than coffee.
 Caffeine level is less in twig tea.
 This is the green tea is produced from twigs of the tea plant.
-The shade grown tea and powder tea also have greater caffeine level.
+The shade-grown tea and powder tea also have greater caffeine levels.
 Tippy tea or tea produced from buds also should be avoided, since it has a higher caffeine level.
 Decaf tea is available.
 Caffeine can be restricted by opting for decaf green tea and green tea blends.
 It can also be checked by brewing green tea correctly.

 Side effects of green tea are minimal.
 All the same, some minor side effects have been reported.
 Since it has caffeine, insomnia can result from drinking green tea in excess.
 Apart from that, some very sensitive people may develop nausea and vomiting.
-In rare cases green tea is said to have produced symptoms of high blood pressure, rapid heart rate and seizures.
-In some cases it has produced allergic reactions like rashes and itching.
-Green tea may also block the absorption of certain vitamins, nutrients and protein,
+In rare cases, green tea is said to have produced symptoms of high blood pressure, rapid heart rate, and seizures.
+In some cases, it has produced allergic reactions like rashes and itching.
+Green tea may also block the absorption of certain vitamins, nutrients, and protein.

 However, the benefits of green tea definitely is far more and crucial than its side effects.